Women in science: Medieval Europe

 As it mentioned before, convents were an important place of education for women during this period, for the monasteries and nunneries encourage the skills of reading and writing, and some of these communities provided opportunities for women to contribute to scholarly research.
 An example is the German abbess Hildegard of Bingen (1098–1179 A.D), a famous philosopher and botanist, whose prolific writings include treatments of various scientific subjects, including medicine, botany and natural history (c.
 1151–58).
 Another famous German abbess was Hroswitha of Gandersheim (935–1000 A.D.) that also helped encourage women to be intellectual.
 However, with the growth in number and power of nunneries, the all-male clerical hierarchy was not welcomed toward it, and thus it stirred up conflict by having backlash against women's advancement.
 That impacted many religious orders closed on women and disbanded their nunneries, and overall excluding women from the ability to learn to read and write.
 With that, the world of science became closed off to women, limiting women's influence in science.

 Entering the 11th century, the first universities emerged.
 Women were, for the most part, excluded from university education.
 However, there were some exceptions.
 The Italian University of Bologna allowed women to attend lectures from its inception, in 1088.

-The attitude to educating women in medical fields in Italy appears to have been more liberal than in other places.
-The physician, Trotula di Ruggiero, is supposed to have held a chair at the Medical School of Salerno in the 11th century, where she taught many noble Italian women, a group sometimes referred to as the "ladies of Salerno".
+The attitude toward educating women in medical fields in Italy appears to have been more liberal than in other places.
+The physician Trotula di Ruggiero, is supposed to have held a chair at the Medical School of Salerno in the 11th century, where she taught many noble Italian women, a group sometimes referred to as the "ladies of Salerno".
 Several influential texts on women's medicine, dealing with obstetrics and gynecology, among other topics, are also often attributed to Trotula.

 Dorotea Bucca was another distinguished Italian physician.
-She held a chair of philosophy and medicine at the University of Bologna for over forty years from 1390.
+She held a chair of philosophy and medicine at the University of Bologna for over forty years, from 1390.
 Other Italian women whose contributions in medicine have been recorded include Abella, Jacobina Félicie, Alessandra Giliani, Rebecca de Guarna, Margarita, Mercuriade (14th century), Constance Calenda, Calrice di Durisio (15th century), Constanza, Maria Incarnata and Thomasia de Mattio.

 Despite the success of some women, cultural biases affecting their education and participation in science were prominent in the Middle Ages.
 For example, Saint Thomas Aquinas, a Christian scholar, wrote, referring to women, "She is mentally incapable of holding a position of authority."